secretstartups/handbook/communication/index.html.md

    1. a department's cost;
    1. the Sales pipeline (but the Marketing pipeline can be public);
    1. net and gross retention KPIs (only the actual numbers can't be public.
 Everything else- the goal, their calculation, etc- can be.); and,
    1. forward looking statements, including the timing and plans for [becoming a public company](/handbook/being-a-public-company/).
+The going public date is too sensitive to share broadly internally.
+The press is very eager to report on it.
+If it leaks, having reports out there is a big problem because it reduces our flexibility.
+Therefore, it will be on a need-to-know basis, even inside the company.
+Everyone will find out when the S1 becomes public, 21 days before going public.

 1. Deals with external parties like contracts and [approving and paying invoices](/handbook/finance/procure-to-pay/).
 1. Content that would violate confidentiality for a GitLab team member, customer, or user.
 1. Legal discussions are not public due to the [purpose of Attorney-Client Privilege](/handbook/legal/#what-is-the-purpose-of-these-privileges).